Fun Facts about Horses

-There are over 300 different breeds of horses.
+There are well over 300 different horse breeds.
 Wow, that’s quite a lot when you think of a horse.

 There are three main types of horse breeds:

-Cold bloods are generally bred for strength and heavy work.
+Cold bloods: They are strong and used for heavy work.

-Warm bloods are a combination of the other two types and are often used for riding competitions.
+Warm bloods: These horses are a combination of the hot and cold breeds and are often used for riding competitions.